 Dr. Dena Kniess graduated with her Ph.D. in Educational Leadership - Higher Education from Clemson University.
 Dr. Kniess has worked in residence life at Ball State University and the University of Delaware.
 While working on her doctorate at Clemson, she was an Associate Director in the New Student and Family Programs office.
-Her research interests are assessment, multicultural issues in higher education, retention, and the second-year experience.
+Her research interests are student access and success in higher education, assessment, and multicultural issues.

 Frequently Taught Courses

 Legal and Ethical Issues in Student Affairs